kumar303/hawkrest/docs/usage.rst

     USE_CACHE_FOR_HAWK_NONCE = False  # only disable this if you need to

-If your api needs to support more than one authentication scheme, you can add this to your settings file:
+If your API needs to support more than one HTTP authorization scheme, you can add this to your settings file:

 .. code-block:: python